 On May 1, 2014, the first drafts for all three City of San Diego led Water Quality Improvement Plans (Sections 1-3 and Lists of Potential Strategies for the San Dieguito, Los Peñasquitos, and Mission Bay Watershed Management Areas) were submitted to the San Diego Regional Water Quality Control Board for public review.
 The draft plans identify the watersheds’ priority conditions, sources and potential strategies.

-To view and comment on the draft plans, please visit the Regional Water Board’s website at:
+To view the draft plans and public comments received, please visit the Regional Water Board’s website at:

 4. Provide Data!